-The noise impact on the thru-free calibration becomes nonoticeable after 110 GHz, but the calibration algorithm does not cause this.
+The noise impact on the thru-free calibration becomes noticeable after 110 GHz, but the calibration algorithm does not cause this.
 Instead, it is attributed to the VNA itself, specifically its poor performance at port 1 (i.e., port A).
 Measurements taken at this port are always noisier compared to the opposite port, which explains why the uncertainty bounds are much higher when using the network-reflect at port A than when using network-reflect standard at port B. Appendix A provides a more detailed analysis of the noise imbalance between the ports of the Anritsu ME7838D VNA.

 While the noise sensitivity between different ports is directly related to the VNA, it is still important to analyze the uncertainty contribution from each calibration standard due to VNA noise to the calibrated DUT.
 To do this, we consider the uncertainty budget due to each standard in the calibrated DUT.
 Both calibration methods use the same line standards in the exact same way in formulating the eigenvalue problem, therefore, these standards are not included in the budget analysis.
-Instead, we consider the thru and reflect standards for the multiline TRL calibration and the reflect, network, and network-reflect standards for the thru-free method.
-In Fig. 6, we show the uncertainty contribution from these standards to the calibrated S-parameters of the DUT.
+Instead, we consider the thru and reflect standards for the multiline TRL calibration and the reflect, network, and network-reflect standards for the thrufree method.
+In Fig. 8, we show the uncertainty contribution from these standards to the calibrated S-parameters of the DUT.
 For the magnitude response, we have plotted the uncertainties in linear scale, as it is easier to interpret than in the dB scale.
+Additionally, for clarity, we included in Table III the uncertainty budget due to the standards at the frequency 110 GHz.